KShivendu/KShivendu/README.md

 Learning to build software byte by byte

 🔭 I’m currently working on projects involving :
-- Flutter
+- React
-- Recommendation system
+- Django
-- Bot Development
+- Docker and AWS

 💬 Ask me about :
 - Full Stack Dev, Data Science, Flutter, Computer Vision, 🐧 🍚(If you know what I mean)